MDU-PHL/abritamr/README.md

 ## Output

+### `abritAMR run`

-`abritAMR run` outputs 4 summary files and retains the raw AMRFinderPlus output for each sequence input.
+Outputs 4 summary files and retains the raw AMRFinderPlus output for each sequence input.

 1. `amrfinder.out` raw output from AMRFinder plus (per sequence).
 For more information please see AMRFinderPlus help [here](https://github.com/ncbi/amr/wiki/Interpreting-results)